k2view-academy/K2View-Academy/articles/04_fabric_studio/28_web_k2exchange.md

 >
 > * **Dependencies**: In case
 >
-> * **Conflicts**: if a file, that included in an extension which you are installing, is already exist in your project, then Studio will notify you about and will display the list of those files.
-Accordingly,  you can decide either:
+> * **Conflicts**: If a file, that is included in an extension that you are installing, already exists in your project, then Studio will notify about it and will display the list of those files.
+Accordingly, you can decide to either:
 >
 >   * **Overwrite All**, Replace the existing files with those which included in the extension.
 >   * **Keep Both**, preserve the existing file, aside the extension files which get ".new" suffix.
 You can then compare between them and accordingly decide how to handle the changes.